ghoomfrog/silili/README.md

 - *i* — smile
 - *u* — circle

-If the group only has a vowel, the lillie should have no mouth.
+If the group is only a vowel or consonant, the lillie should have no mouth.

 The way a group is expressed, determines the shape of the eyes of all lillies in the group: